 To increase the effectiveness of members as representatives of their constituents.

-To work with Liberal Democrats on other councils and with the [Name of Local Party(ies)] (referred to as ‘the Local Party’) on the fulfilment of local needs, the development of policy and the selection and election of candidates for public office.
+To work with Liberal Democrats on other councils and with the Wandsworth Liberal Democrats (referred to as ‘the Local Party’) on the fulfilment of local needs, the development of policy and the selection and election of candidates for public office.

 Membership of the council group